Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

 ### 3.1.1 View and Filter a List of Bank Accounts:
 #### Basic Action:
   * The user selects the **Accounts** tab
-  * The system handles the request and displays a list of all bank accounts
+  * The system handles the request and displays a list of all bank accounts sorted by customer registration date
     ![](/docs/jpeg/slide_1.jpeg)
   * The list of bank accounts includes the following columns:
     * International Bank Account Number